Venice: Immigration

+Religion

-Venice is predominantly Roman Catholic (85.0% of the resident population in the area of the Patriarchate of Venice in 2022), but because of the long-standing relationship with Constantinople, there is also a noticeable Orthodox presence; and as a result of immigration, there is now a large Muslim community (about 25,000 or 9.5% of city population in 2018) and some Hindu, and Buddhist inhabitants.
+Venice is predominantly Roman Catholic (85.0% of the resident population in the area of the Patriarchate of Venice in 2022), but because of the long-standing relationship with Constantinople, there is also a noticeable Orthodox presence; and, as a result of immigration, there is now a Muslim community (about 18,000, or 7.2%, of city population in 2025), and some Hindu and Buddhist inhabitants.

 Since 1991, the Church of San Giorgio dei Greci in Venice has become the see of the Greek Orthodox Archdiocese of Italy and Malta and Exarchate of Southern Europe, a Byzantine-rite diocese under the Ecumenical Patriarchate of Constantinople.

+Jewish population

 There is also a historic Jewish community in Venice.
 The Venetian Ghetto was the area in which Jews were compelled to live under the Venetian Republic.
 The word ghetto (ghèto), originally Venetian, is now found in many languages.
 Shakespeare's play The Merchant of Venice, written in the late 16th century, features Shylock, a Venetian Jew.
 The first complete and uncensored printed edition of the Talmud was printed in Venice by Daniel Bomberg in 1523.
 During World War II, Jews were rounded up in Venice and deported to extermination camps.
-Since the end of the war, the Jewish population of Venice has declined from 1500 to about 500.
+Since the end of the war, the Jewish population of Venice has declined from 1,500 to about 500.
 Only around 30 Jews live in the former ghetto, which houses the city's major Jewish institutions.
 In modern times, Venice has an eruv, used by the Jewish community.